stylelint-scss/stylelint-scss/README.md

 ## Installation and usage

 stylelint-scss is a plugin for [stylelint](http://stylelint.io/user-guide/), so it's meant to be used with it.

+**Node.js v4.2.1 or newer** is required.
+That's because stylelint itself [doesn't support Node.js versions below 4](https://github.com/stylelint/stylelint/blob/master/package.json#L32).

 First, install stylelint-scss (and stylelint, if you haven't done so yet) via NPM:

 ```
 npm install stylelint stylelint-scss